connectedway/OpenFiles/DFS.md

 Open Files DFS Feature along with the results of the tests.

+NOTE: for clarity, we sometimes show IP addresses in various tables.
+The address 192.168.1.158 is for the domain member with a FQDN of ubuntu.spiritcloud.app.
+The address 192.168.1.192 is for the domain controller with a FQDN of dc1.spiritcloud.app.

 All tests involve the following steps:

 - Configure Compile Time Settings (optional)